Steve Carlton: Retirement

 Carlton remained unsigned in 1989.
 The New York Yankees offered him the use of their facilities for training purposes, but guaranteed no spot in spring training.
 Carlton subsequently retired at age 44.

 Nolan Ryan pitched until 1993 and extended his strikeout lead over Carlton to almost 1,600 before retiring.
 Carlton eventually fell to third and then fourth place on the all–time strikeout list after Roger Clemens and Randy Johnson passed him.

 Career statistics

 Carlton was an accomplished hitter for a pitcher.
-In his career, he hit .201 with 13 home runs, 123 runs and 140 RBI in 1,710 career at-bats.
+In his career, he hit .201 with 13 home runs, 123 runs and 140 RBIs in 1,710 career at-bats.
 In the postseason, Carlton hit .222 overall, with a home run in the 1978 National League Championship Series.
 Defensively, he recorded a .952 fielding percentage, which was the league average at his position.